What is Collaborative Learning?

 After reading this guide, you will better understand collaborative learning.

 You will get actionable tips on how to improve and implement collaborative learning within your organisation.

 - Collaborative learning vs. cooperative learning: What is the difference?

 The definition of collaborative learning

+This approach actively engages learners to process and synthesize information and concepts, rather than using rote memorization of facts and figures.
 Learners work with each other on projects, where they must collaborate as a group to understand the concepts being presented to them.

 Through defending their positions, reframing ideas, listening to other viewpoints and articulating their points, learners will gain a more complete understanding as a group than they could as individuals.

 Collaborative learning vs. cooperative learning: What is the difference?

 There is some confusion about what the difference is between these two types of learning.
 In fact, cooperative learning is a type of collaborative learning, which is why at first glance, the two might seem similar.